-- Your proposed Yale Advisor must hold a faculty appointment in the Graduate School of Arts and Sciences in the program you elect to affiliate with.
+- Your proposed Yale Adviser must hold a faculty appointment in the Graduate School of Arts and Sciences in the program you elect to affiliate with.

 - The VAR program is a full-time program.

 - The results of a TOEFL/IELTS test is required of all applicants whose native language is not English and who have not graduated, at the baccalaureate degree level, from an institution where English is the primary language of instruction.
 Alternatively, your Yale Adviser will be asked to attest to your English language ability when they complete the letter of recommendation form for your application.

 - The Office of International Students and Scholars (OISS) will issue documentation to assist with obtaining a visa to non-U.S. citizens who are accepted and can demonstrate sources of funding to cover the estimated monthly cost of living expenses as well as sufficient health insurance coverage.
 Consult the Office of International Students and Scholars page for more information.

 - Yale will sponsor accepted international students for J-1 visa status.
 To be eligible for a J-1 student visa, 50% of the student’s financial support toward tuition and living expenses must be from an external (non-personal, non-family) scholarship, fellowship, or assistantship.

 - All admission decisions are communicated in writing by the Graduate School of Arts and Sciences, not by individual departments or programs.
 Only letters sent directly from the Graduate School may be considered official notifications of admission.